metametadata/byplay/README.md

 This PostgreSQL issue is explained in more detail in the article ["Postgres Job Queues & Failure By MVCC"](https://brandur.org/postgres-queues).

+## Status

+Alpha version.
+The library hasn't been used in production yet.
+But it has a nice suite of tests.

 ## Installation

 Add dependency to your project: